madison-vincent-WTA/DemoAppiumFramework/README.md

 The project contains a framework for running Appium.
 The baseFramework branch contains a mostly blank framework with 1 example test in each platform.
 The testingFramework branch contains more detailed testing examples to work from.
 Both contain detailed comments throughout the code.

+The Framework was made using IntelliJ on MacOS, so file path's mentioned in code may need to be adjusted

 ## Installation

 ### Requirements: